- Chart

 Market Risk

-SCHZ is best suited for passive index followers and long-term investors who want a reliable, low-cost way to gain broad exposure to the U.S. investment-grade bond market.
+SCHZ is best suited for passive index followers and long-term investors who want to diversify their portfolio with a core bond holding and are not actively trading.

 Summary